iCliniq Logo

 How to Calculate the Glycemic Index of a Food Item?

-A health volunteer is given a test food that provides 50 grams of carbohydrates and food, which is either white bread or pure glucose, that will provide the same proportion of carbohydrates on different days.
-Blood samples are taken before eating and at regular intervals after a few hours of eating to determine the glucose concentration.
+A health volunteer is given a test food that provides 50 grams of carbohydrates, and food, which is either white bread or pure glucose, will provide the same proportion of carbohydrates on different days.
+Blood samples are taken before eating and at regular intervals after a few hours to determine the glucose concentration.
 The glycemic index is calculated under the cumulative curve of glucose (iAUC) after consuming test food, divided by the corresponding iAUC after finishing pure glucose or white bread.
 The value is then multiplied by 100, which gives a percentage.

 What Are Carbohydrates?